SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 1. Figure out which body parts you will need to assign.
 Depending on how many trackers you have these are the suggested locations:

 	* Lower-Body Set (5 trackers) - Chest, both thighs, both ankles.
-	* Core Set (5 trackers with one extension) - Chest and hip (via the tracker with an extension), both thighs, both ankles.
+	* Core Set (5 trackers with one extension) - Chest and hip/waist (via the tracker with an extension), both thighs, both ankles.
-	* Enhanced Core Set (5 trackers with three extensions) - Chest and hip (via trackers with extension), both thighs, both ankles and feet (via trackers with extensions).
+	* Enhanced Core Set (5 trackers with three extensions) - Chest and hip/waist (via trackers with extension), both thighs, both ankles and feet (via trackers with extensions).
-	* Full-Body Set (7 trackers with three extensions) - Both upper arms, chest and hip (via trackers with extension), both thighs, both ankles and feet (via trackers with extensions).
+	* Full-Body Set (7 trackers with three extensions) - Both upper arms, chest and hip/waist (via trackers with extension), both thighs, both ankles and feet (via trackers with extensions).

 1. Using this list choose the location on SlimeVR's mascot, Nighty, that corresponds with the area you wish to choose a tracker for.

 	![Tracker location page](assets/img/quick_assign.png)

-1. While the pop up is open, you can tap the tracker you wish to use for that location twice to auto bind it.
-You can also choose the specific tracker in the list you wish to bind if you find that easier.
+1. While the pop up is open, you can tap the tracker you wish to use for that location twice to automatically assign it.
+You can also choose the specific tracker in the list you wish to assign if you find that easier.

 	![Tracker list pop up for choosing the right tracker](assets/img/quick_assignPopup.png)